vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 ## 2. Make learning fun

-What if the system we’re teaching doesn’t accomodate that and we must front-load the tutorials?
+What if the system we’re teaching doesn’t accommodate that and we must front-load the tutorials?
 In that case, can we come up with a more effective and fun way of learning the basics?
 I can think of a time where I had to follow a tutorial and it tells me where to click step by step.

 > As far as the game is concerned, I have advanced.
 But as far as my brain is concerned, I've learned nothing.